HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper presents \methodacro{} to achieve image-to-video model transfer for video-to-video translation tasks.
-Our extensive experiments have shown numerous advantages of \methodacro{} over state-of-the-art video consistency and video inpainting methods in two widely different tasks.
-Our inpainting results are especially compelling because they demonstrate that image-to-video model transfer can improve the generalization performance of video models by leveraging the massive scale of image datasets.

-In terms of weaknesses, \methodacro{} does not enforce long-range temporal dependencies beyond the aggregation dilation rate, so it cannot commit to stylization choices or inpainting decisions for the entirety of extremely long videos.
-In addition, as with other image-to-video model transfer methods, \methodacro{} is subject to egregious errors of the frame-wise model, which can propagate downstream in certain cases.
+In terms of weaknesses, HyperCon does not enforce long-range temporal dependencies beyond the aggregation dilation rate, so it cannot commit to stylization or inpainting choices for the entirety of extremely long videos.
+In addition, as with other image-to-video model transfer methods, HyperCon is subject to egregious errors of the frame-wise model, which can propagate downstream in certain cases.
+Integrating the three steps of HyperCon into one trainable, parameter-efficient model could help alleviate these issues by sharing more information between steps and enabling more input frames per unit of memory.
+Despite these pitfalls, HyperCon is still a promising image-to-video model transfer method for video-to-video translation tasks as seen by its strength in two widely different tasks.
+We hope that it helps pave the way for further progress in this direction.

-As for future directions, there are limitations in the way that current video consistency methods evaluate proximity to the intended translation task; therefore, we encourage the community to propose a more meaningful metric.
-In addition, we see opportunities in applying \methodacro{} to other video-to-video tasks, as well as investigating which interpolation and aggregation parameters are optimal under which kinds of videos.
-We see great potential in image-to-video model transfer for video-to-video tasks, and hope that this work helps pave the way for progress in this direction.